OMRON

 The OMRON Group integrates compliance and risk management.

-The three main activities are as follows:
+The three main activities of the Corporate Ethics and Risk Management Committee are as follows:

 • Timely identification of environmental changes and impact assessment, sharing of information among relevant parties